juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 3. When CSI Node creates Mount Pod or CSI Controller injecting a sidecar container, `initconfig` is mounted into the container;
 4. JuiceFS clients within the container run [`juicefs auth`](https://juicefs.com/docs/cloud/reference/command_reference/#auth), since config file is already present inside the container, mount will proceed even if the auth command fails.

-If you wish to disable this feature, set `cacheClientConf` to `false` in your cluster values:
+If you want to disable this feature, set `cacheClientConf` to `false` in your cluster values:

 ```yaml title="values-mycluster.yaml"
 controller: